hamzapQA/tdl/README.md

 ## Deployment

-To deploy this project on a live system, you can use the included jar file "HamzaIMS-0.0.1-SNAPSHOT-jar-with-dependencies.jar".
+To deploy this project on a live system

 ## Built With